Kolossi/kolossi.github.io/_posts/2022/2022-10-21-azure-devops-pipelines-var-access.md

 ```

 Variables set with `isOutput=true` can be used in other jobs, deployments and
 stages.
-Without it, they can only be used in tasks in the same job.
+Without it, they can only be used in tasks in the same job/deployment.

 The format used to access the variable varies - sometimes completely, sometimes
 subtly - depending on whether:
 - isOutput is used,
 - whether the step that _defined_ the variable is in a job or a deployment
 - whether the accessing step is in the same job/deployment or further afield.

 ## Suggested Solutions